 9.10 Establishment of Conservation Program

-9.15 Determination and Declaration by General Manager of Water Supply Conditions
+9.15 Determination and Declaration

 9.20 Water Conservation Enforcement Measurers

 9.10 Establishment of Conservation Program.
 There is hereby established the District Water Conservation Program which shall be administered as provided in this section.
 This Program is adopted pursuant to the laws of the State of California.
 Any violation of the provisions in this section is a misdemeanor.

-9.15 Determination and Declaration by General Manager of Water Supply Conditions.
-During any period of threatened or actual water shortage, the District has the right to apportion its available water supply among consumers in a manner that appears most equitable with due regard to public health and safety.
+9.15 Determination and Declaration.

-The General Manager of the District with Board concurrence, based upon all available data, shall determine and declare whether the District’s water supply and/or distribution is in one of the five following conditions, and post a notice at the District Administration Building.
+9.15.1 During any period of threatened or actual water shortage, the District has the right to apportion its available District Water supply among Customers in a manner that appears most equitable with due regard to public health and safety.

-A. Stage I - Normal Water Supply.
-The District’s supply or distribution system is able to meet all the water demands of its Customers in the immediate future.
+9.15.2 The District Board of Trustees will use all available data regarding water supply and/or distribution in considering a formal declaration of the Water Conservation Program Stages listed below.

-B. Stage II - Water Alert.
-There is a probability that the District’s supply or distribution system will not be able to meet all of the water demands of its Customers.
+Stage I - Water Warning.
+Under current and forecasted conditions, there is a high probability that the District will be unable to meet all demand of its Customers with District Water.
+The District calls for customers to enact water conservation measures, begin voluntarily reducing District Water demand, and follow any approved State Water Resources Control Board Emergency Regulations in effect.

-C. Stage III - Water Warning.
-The District’s supply or distribution system is not able to meet all of the water demands of its Customers.
+Stage II – Water Crisis.
+Under current and forecasted conditions, the District will be unable to meet all water demands of its Customers with District Water.
+The District calls for customers to increase water conservation measures, voluntarily reducing District Water demand, and follow any approved State Water Resources Control Board Emergency Regulations in effect.

-D. Stage IV - Water Crisis.
-The District’s supply or distribution system is not able to meet all the water demands of its Customers under Stage III - Water Warning requirements.
+Stage III - Water Emergency.
+The District is experiencing a major failure of supply or storage of District water.
+The District calls for customers to further reduce demand on District Water to prioritize water for human consumption, sanitation, and fire protection and follow any approved State Water Resources Control Board Emergency Regulations in effect.

-E. Stage V - Water Emergency.
+9.15.3 The District General Manager shall post and communicate the Board of Trustees’ declaration of the applicable Water Conservation Program Stage on the District website, at the District office, and directly to each customer through electronic message or other identified preferred method of communication.

-The District is experiencing a major failure of a supply, storage, or distribution facility.
+9.15.4 As soon as a particular stage is declared by the Board of Trustees to exist, the water conservation measures provided for herein for that stage shall apply to the area designated for District Water service until a different stage is declared or the declaration rescinded.

-.
-As soon as a particular condition is declared to exist, the water conservation measures provided for herein for that condition shall apply to the area designated for District water service until a different condition is declared (See Water Conservation Measures Appendix).
+9.15.5 If no District declaration is in effect, the stage will be considered ‘Normal’ meaning the District is able to meet all the water demands of its Customers in the immediate future with District Water.

 9.20 Water Conservation Enforcement Measures.
-Water conservation enforcement measures for persistent water wasters shall offer the following sequence of notification, discontinuance of service and progressive reconnect fees.
+Water conservation enforcement measures for persistent water wasters shall offer the following sequence of notification, discontinuance of service, and progressive reconnect fees.

-A. Notify Customer of water waste condition in writing on District information form with first letter offering service to help correct the situation and follow up with one-on-one contact over a two (2) week period.
+Notify Customer of water waste condition in writing with first letter offering service to help correct the situation and follow up with one-on-one contact over a two (2) week period.

-B. Send a second letter giving a specific date for correction and notice that the District will, after that date, terminate service until a reconnect fee is paid.
+Send a second letter giving a specific date for correction and notice that the District will, after that date, terminate service until a reconnect fee is paid.
 Said reconnect fees shall be established in a resolution by the Board of Trustees of the District.